orusatc/Protractor-Jasmine/README.md

 5. Click on the 5th product from search reslut list
 6. Check if price is less than 10000
 Please use Chrome browser Please use async/await JS functions.
-SELENIUM_PROMISE_MANAGER should be disabled in Protractor config
+SELENIUM_PROMISE_MANAGER should be disabled in Protractor config.